kgisl/cs8251/notes/unit5.md

 ## Pre-Unit exercise - a "Show and Tell" exercise

-Under Projects/Challenge_3 in the http://j.mp/repl_8251 classroom.
+A template repo is available in the [Projects section(https://repl.it/teacher/classrooms/179068/projects]
 1. Create your own paper document by writing a few numbers and words in 3-4 lines.
 Do not use cursive writing, instead use capital letters and write as neatly as possible.
 Here's